saeedNW/arch-linux-installation/customization/kde/kde_Nordic.md

 - Search for `POWERLEVEL9K_SHORTEN_STRATEGY`.
 - Change its value to `truncate_to_last` to adjust the path shortening strategy.

+**Step 6 - Adjust current directory color**:

+- Open the `~/.p10k.zsh` file in a text editor.
+- Search for `POWERLEVEL9K_DIR_FOREGROUND`.
+- Change its value to `6` to adjust the color to match with the nordic color theme.

 ## Neofetch Custom Config

 Download Neofetch [custom config](../general/neofetch_config.conf)